helyOSFramework/helyos_agent_slim_simulator/README.md

 docker run helyosframework/agent_helyos_slim_simulator
 ```

-Or use a docker-compose as shown in `/example/docker-compose.yml`.
+Or use the docker-compose shown in `/run/docker-compose.yml` or build your own.

-## Build
+For development purposes you could run slim simulator in native python by installing the requirements.txt file.
+Therefore it's necessaary to check the enivornment varibales in `/run/.env`.
+Tested in python 3.8 with helyos_sdk=0.8.0.
+Both deployment options - running in docker or natively - are reading the environment from `/run/.env`!

+## Building a docker image

 ```
 docker build --no-cache -t helyosframework/helyos_agent_slim_simulator:test .